MaialenGonzalez17/ImageReconstruction/Interface for result display/README (2).md

 For videos:

-- The video frames are captured using OpenCV.
+Videos are loaded from the gallery.

+- Each video frame is extracted and processed.
-- For each frame, the same degradations are applied as for the images.
+- The same degradations applied to images are applied to each frame.
-- The restored frames are processed in parallel and displayed using Streamlit placeholders.
+- Restored frames are processed in parallel and displayed using Streamlit placeholders.
-- The display is limited to 100 frames by default.
+- By default, the display is limited to 100 frames.

 ## Display and Explanations